htrajan/ht-drawsteel/Abilities/Shadow/Triggered Actions/In All This Confusion.md

 title: In All This Confusion
 name_raw: In All This Confusion
 name: In All This Confusion
-type: ..
+type: abilities
-subtype: data-rules-md
+subtype: shadow
-kind: abilities
+kind: triggered actions
 keywords: Magic
 keyword_list:
   - Magic